06 Jan 2015

 BCNA is supportive of the PCEHR system and believes that it has the potential to enhance sharing of health information between individual health care providers, and between consumers and their health care teams.
 BCNA is mostly supportive of the proposed legislative framework to support the PCEHR system, as outlined in the Paper but has a number of concerns namely:

-- the appopriate minimum retention period of health records
+- the appropriate minimum retention period of health records

 - the privacy obligations governing PCEHR system operators, which are private sector organisations